pypy/pypy.org/posts/2024/09/state-of-tracing.md

 I replied with my personal (partly pretty subjective) opinions about the question in a lengthy Twitter thread (which also spawned an even lengthier discussion).
 I wanted to turn what I wrote there into a blog post to make it more widely available.
-The blog post i still somewhat terse, I've tried to at least add links to further information.
+The blog post i still somewhat terse, I've written a small background section and tried to at least add links to further information.
 Please ask in the comments if something is particularly unclear.

-## Meta-tracing
+## Background

+I'll explain a few of the central terms of the rest of the post.
+JIT compilers are compilers that do their work at runtime, interleaved (or concurrent with) the execution of the program.

+## Personal and Project Context

-First some personal context: my perspective is informed by nearly [two decades](https://mail.python.org/archives/list/pypy-dev@python.org/thread/TZM37YJ733G445R6JGTV26333RQEPLRX/) of work on PyPy.
+Some personal context: my perspective is informed by nearly [two decades](https://mail.python.org/archives/list/pypy-dev@python.org/thread/TZM37YJ733G445R6JGTV26333RQEPLRX/) of work on PyPy.
 PyPy's implementation language, [RPython](https://rpython.readthedocs.io/), has support for a meta-JIT, which allows it to re-use its JIT infrastructure for the various